log2timeline/dftimewolf/docs/recipe-list.md

 ## `gcp_logging_gce_instance_ts`

-GCP Instance Cloud Audit to Timesketch
+GCP Instance Cloud Audit logs to Timesketch

 **Details:**

-Loads GCP Cloud Audit Logs for a GCE instance into Timesketch.
+Collects GCP Cloud Audit Logs for a GCE instance and exports them to Timesketch.
+Some light processing is made to translate the logs into something Timesketch can process.

 Modules: `GCPLogsCollector`, `GCPLoggingTimesketch`, `TimesketchExporter`